 Affiliation is nothing but having good relations with others, i.e. being seen as valuable.
 Providing kin care i.e. caring for your immediate family is also a way to be more valuable to your family members (Your closest in-group).
 Hence, affiliation and kin care are also ways to raise social status.

 Besides subjective well-being, living a purposeful life also has other benefits.
-Studies show that people who have purpose live longer.4
+Studies show that people who have a purpose live longer.4

 A purposeful life also contributes to better physical health in old age.5